Matt Gaetz: 2023 speakership election

 Republicans regained a narrow House majority in the 2022 midterm elections.
 Although sitting minority Leader Kevin McCarthy sought the speakership and had the support of 213 members, he needed five more votes to reach a majority to be elected.
 Certain members of the Freedom Caucus, including Gaetz, could contribute the required margin.
 Democrats held 212 votes, with one seat unfilled due to the November death of a holdover incumbent.
 The anti-McCarthy members withheld more than four votes through 14 ballots.
 They were thought to be holding out for substantial concessions regarding House rules and committee chair assignments.
 Their withholding of votes prevented McCarthy earning a majority of votes needed for the speakership.
 Thirteen months earlier, Gaetz had discussed with former president Trump the possibility of getting Trump elected to the speakership, for which House membership is not required.
 Gaetz nominated him once and voted for Trump on the 7th, 8th and 11th ballots.
 After midnight, January 7, on the 15th and last ballot, Gaetz switched his vote to "present", lowering the number of votes McCarthy needed and allowing him to win the speakership.

 Removal of Kevin McCarthy as Speaker of the House, ethics committee investigation

 On October 2, 2023, Gaetz filed a resolution to oust McCarthy from his role as speaker of the U.S. House of Representatives after the latter had negotiated with Democrats to pass a shutdown-averting continuing resolution which did not include fiscally conservative reforms.
 Gaetz's resolution ended up passing by a vote of 216–210.

-In April 2024, McCarthy accused Gaetz of filing the motion to oust him as a means of protecting himself against allegations of having had sex with a 17-year-old minor.
+In April 2024, McCarthy claimed that Gaetz had pushed to remove him because he had not protected Gaetz from committee investigations into Gaetz's alleged sexual relationship with a 17-year-old minor.
 According to McCarthy, the House ethics committee had been investigating the case since 2021, prior to McCarthy's appointment as speaker of the House.